-You should wash your feet every day in warm water and with mild soap.
+You should wash your feet every day in warm water and with a mild soap.
 Rinse them thoroughly and dry them carefully, especially between the toes.
 Do not soak your feet as this can damage your skin.
+Because of your diabetes, you may not be able to feel hot and cold very well.
+You should test the temperature of the water with your elbow, or ask someone else to test the temperature for you.
+If your skin is dry, apply a moisturising cream, avoiding the areas between your toes.